wareya/notes/offtopic/gammakit.md

 Yes, gammakit has ++ and -- statements.
 No, they are not expressions, and this means that there's no weird behavioral ordering nastiness going on.
 These special statements exist to make it so that C programmers don't have to bother themselves with `+= 1` and `-= 1` when writing manual for loops.

 There are a few more ways for variables to change value.
-These include arrow functions (more on that later) and invoking a generator (once again, more on that later).
+These include arrow bindings (more on that later) and invoking a generator (once again, more on that later).

 Statements can be grouped into blocks with {}, which create a new bubble of lexical scope.
 Variables can be declared absolutely anywhere within a block, but are only visible below their declaration, and until the block they were declared in closes.